Bond Token Redemption

 3. Onchain principal registration

-The Distribution Safe calls Distribution.setPrincipal(principalAmt).
+The Distribution Safe (Admin in the diagram above) calls Distribution.setPrincipal(principalAmt).
 The contract reverts if the bond has not yet reached maturity (block.timestamp < maturityDate).
-Commission is deducted using the immutable principalCommissionBps set at deployment time per Bond Token and split among fee receivers; the net principal amount is stored onchain.
-Once registered, principalSet = true and holders can immediately call redeemPrincipal.
+Commission is deducted using the immutable principalCommissionBps set at deployment time per Bond Token and distributed to Bondi and its configured distribution partners; the net principal amount is stored onchain.
+Once registered, principalSet = true and principal redemption is immediately live — holders can call redeemPrincipal directly on Distribution.

 4. Holder redemption